 Choose a program based on your language proficiency and goals of study.

 - 8-week immersion program for beginner to advanced students who primarily want to improve language proficiency as rapidly as possible.

 - Graduate programs for students seeking a degree or graduate-level courses in certain content areas.

 Live in Language

-You'll master not only vocabulary and syntax, but how to use the language to engage effectively with Arab culture.
-The focus is on Modern Standard Arabic during classroom hours, with optional sessions in colloquial dialects such as Moroccan, Egyptian, and Syrian.
-For graduate students, our programs provide rigorous graduate instruction in key content areas.
+You’ll master not only vocabulary and syntax, but how to use the Arabic language to engage effectively with Arab culture.
+The focus is on Modern Standard Arabic during classroom hours, with optional Arabic language classes in colloquial dialects such as Moroccan, Egyptian, and Syrian.
+For students in the Master’s in Arabic, our programs provide rigorous graduate instruction in key content areas.

 With connections to prominent universities across the globe, the Arabic School draws from among the leading scholars of the Middle East, Africa, Europe, the United States, and Canada.
 Our faculty will support you at every step, helping you perfect your Arabic throughout your program.

 Middlebury’s 8-week Arabic immersion program is one of the oldest and most respected Arabic-learning programs in the United States.
 You live in Arabic-speaking dormitories and take your classes in Arabic.